martykube/quickbot-v1-wheel-encoder/README.md

-Quickbot V1 Wheel Encoder Kalman filtering
+Quickbot V1 Wheel Encoder

+- Kalman filtering for a simulated wheel
+- Utilities to collect and plot encoder readings